Styyx1/QuickLootIE/README.md

 Below you can find a list of new features and requirements to use and/or build the project.

 _Special thanks to Faen90 and AtomCrafty for helping with this project.
-This would have taken longer if not right impossible without them!_
+This would have taken longer if not outright impossible without them!_

 ## New features